 At this point, I think I have grasped a clear understanding of the tools and techniques that are needed for completing my project.
 However, this is just a high-level overview of my project and I haven’t put it down to earth yet.
 If there are any issues which may cause a change in the tools and resources needed, I will find an alternative way and ask for the professor’s approval first.

-According to Spotify news, discovery (i.e. recommendation system) is a driving factor for Spotify users to renew premium subscriptions.
-How powerful the recommendation system determine how much revenue Spotify will get.

-CS703 2.0 Data Understanding
+2.0 Data Understanding

-Madeline Lin

 Task 2.1: Gathering Data

 Deliverable: Data Collection Report